Research Champions: let's raise awareness of research

 More ways to get involved with research

-Parkinson's researcher Dr. Lucy Annett at the University of Hertfordshire hosts the reading groups.
-The group meets quarterly online via Zoom at a time to suit members.
+Parkinson's researcher Dr. Lucy Annett at the University of Hertfordshire hosts the group.
+The group meets quarterly online via Zoom.

 Become a Parkinson's UK member so you can receive our research magazine, Progress, delivered by post.